-If not, contact the seller and explain the issue — include photos if possible.
+If not, contact Back Market Customer Care and explain the issue — include photos if possible.

-An external keyboard is not recognized by the Mac
+An external keyboard isn't recognized by the Mac

 Back Market items always come with compatible accessories (e.g. keyboard, mouse) but not necessarily original ones.
-Here are some tips for investigating an external keyboard that is not recognized by your Mac (i.e. none of the keys work).
+Here are some tips for investigating an external keyboard that isn't recognized by your Mac (i.e. none of the keys work).

-- Connect your keyboard to a different USB port or to a different Mac.
-If this solves the problem, your Mac may need to be repaired.
-You should contact the seller via the conversation platform in your Back Market account.
+Step 2.
+Connect your keyboard to a different USB port or to a different Mac.
+If this solves the problem, your keyboard is fine, but your Mac may need to be repaired.
+You should contact Back Market Customer Care by logging in to your account > "My orders" > "Ask for help".

-- Connect a different keyboard to this Mac.
-If this solves the problem, you can write the seller explaining the test you made and ask for a new keyboard.
+Step.
+3. Connect a different keyboard to this Mac.
+If this doesn't solve the problem, you can contact Back Market Customer Care, explain the test you made, and ask for a new keyboard.

 This might be due to a keyboard issue.
 The good news is that it’s easy to troubleshoot — just follow the steps below.

-- First thing first, make sure "caps lock” isn’t on
+Step 1.
+First thing first, make sure the "caps lock” key isn’t on

-- Make sure the current keyboard layout configuration corresponds to the one you have:
+Step 2.
+Make sure the current keyboard layout configuration corresponds to the one you have.
+Identify your keyboard

-- Go to Apple menu > “System Preferences”, click “Keyboard”, then click “Input Sources”.
-Select “Show Input menu in menu bar”.
+- Go to Apple menu > “System Preferences” > “Keyboard” > “Input Sources”.
+Select “Show Input menu" in the menu bar.
 Open the Input menu, then make sure the correct keyboard layout for your language is selected.
 That should do the trick!

 - Still having trouble?
 Try resetting your password.
-To do this, first find out which macOS you’re running and follow the corresponding article below:
+To do this, first, find out which macOS you’re running and then check out the relevant article below: